Unity: Understanding URP, HDRP, and Built-In

 Built-In may not be compatible with the latest SRP-related Unity features, such as ray tracing and volumetric lighting.

-The Built-In Render Pipeline is versatile choice for developers who want to create high-quality graphics.
+The Built-In Render Pipeline is a versatile choice for developers who want to create high-quality graphics.
 Although Built-In may not feature a scriptable render pipeline like URP or HDRP, it still provides a powerful rendering pipeline that can create high-quality graphics for a variety of games.

 Built-In was used by Among Us and Genshin Impact